Skip to main content

 About This Documentation

-Is the documentation complete and accurate?
+Is the documentation completely up to date and accurate?

-We strive for accuracy, but Prisma Calendar is a large, feature-rich project with extensive documentation.
+We strive for perfection, but Prisma Calendar is a large, feature-rich project with extensive documentation.
 It's quite complex for one person to manage everything perfectly, so there may be occasional inaccuracies or outdated information.

 If you spot something wrong, please help us!

-Can I use multiple calendars at once?
 Yes.
 Calendars can use separate directories for full isolation, or share the same directory for different visual perspectives of the same events.

 What happens if multiple calendars use the same directory?